trustsoft/TrustSoft.Conditions/README.md

 ### An extremely easy to use library that helps to check method arguments by conditions.

-Need more checks??
-Let me know.
+If you need more checks??
+Just let me know.

 Usage:
 -----------------------------------------------------------------------------------